axarajand/kopi-asa/README.md

 ### 2. Data Management (Full CRUD)
 - **Farmer Management:** Create, Read, Update, and Delete farmer accounts, complete with profile avatars.
 - **Plantation Management:** Manage farm data, including location details determined via an interactive Leaflet.js map.
-- **Coffee Variety Management:** A complete CRUD for coffee varieties (Arabica, Robusta, etc.).
-- **Coffee Region Management:** A complete CRUD for coffee growing regions.
+- **Coffee Variety & Region Management:** Full CRUD functionalities for coffee varieties and growing regions.

 ### 3. Real-time Parameter Data
-- **Hybrid Data Model:** Each parameter page displays a table of all registered plantations.
+- **Hybrid Data Model:** Each parameter page (Climate, Topography, Soil) displays a table of all registered plantations.
 It first shows data from the local database.
 If data is missing, it attempts to fetch it from a real-time API.
 - **Automatic Saving:** Data successfully fetched from an API is automatically saved to the database for future use, optimizing speed and reducing API calls.
 - **Manual Input Fallback:** If an API call fails or returns no data, a button appears, allowing the administrator to manually input the data, ensuring a complete dataset.
-- **Data Sources:**
-  - **Climate:** Temperature, humidity, and yearly precipitation from Open-Meteo.
-  - **Topography:** Elevation, slope, and aspect calculated using the Open-Elevation API.
-  - **Soil:** pH, texture, organic matter, and drainage data from the ISRIC SoilGrids API.

 ### 4. Analysis & Prediction
 - **Quality Score Prediction:**
-  - Utilizes a **Gradient Boosting Regressor** model trained in Python with Scikit-learn.
+  - Utilizes a **Gradient Boosting Regressor** model trained in Python with Scikit-learn on the Coffee Quality Institute (CQI) dataset.
   - The model is served via a local **Flask API**, decoupling the ML service from the main application.
   - Predicts a score based on the Specialty Coffee Association (SCA) 100-point scale.
-  - Provides a qualitative description (e.g., "Excellent", "Very Good") for the score.
 - **Coffee pH Prediction:**
   - Employs a "Smart Calculator"—a **heuristic model** built in PHP—based on scientific rules and correlations between plantation parameters and coffee acidity.
   - Provides an estimated pH range and a qualitative description (e.g., "Balanced Acidity", "Mild").
 - **Prediction History:**
   - All predictions can be saved to a history log.
   - A dedicated page displays a full, searchable, and sortable DataTables log of all past predictions.
-  - Users can view the detailed results of any past prediction in a modal pop-up.

 ---

-## Tech Stack
+## 🛠️ Tech Stack
 - **Backend:** Laravel 12 (PHP 8.3+)
 - **Frontend:** Blade, Bootstrap 5, jQuery, DataTables, Leaflet.js
 - **Database:** MySQL